maxwolf621/OauthUser/Oauth2.md

     // set up who can access the views(web pages)
     @Override
     public void configure(HttpSecurity http){
-      http.cors().and().csrf().disable()
+      http
-          /* we might have such
+          .cors() // Allowing This Server access from different domain, httpProtocol...

-             // it will activate for unqualified user .exceptionHandling()
+          .and()
-             .authenticationEntryPoint(unauthorizedHandler)
+          .csrf().disable()

-             // cache (used for e.g. Remember Me) .sessionManagement()
+          /* we might have these */
-             .sessionCreationPolicy(SessionCreationPolicy.STATELESS)
+          .exceptionHandling()                          //throw a 401 error for unqualified user .authenticationEntryPoint(unauthorizedHandler)

-             .antMachers(method.XXX,"index") // this index
+          .sessionManagement()                           // cache (used for e.g. Remember Me) .sessionCreationPolicy(SessionCreationPolicy.STATELESS)
-             .permitall()       // it allows everyone to access
+          .antMachers(method.GET/*or POST ..etc */ ,"/index" /* http_index */)

-             .anyRequest() // client request
+            .permitall() // Allow this http index `/index` with request 'GET' method to be accessed by everyone .anyRequest()        // any other client request
-             .authenticated() // requests needs authentication
+            .authenticated()          // needs authentication
           */
       // A custom security filter
       http.addFilterBefore(method(), method.class)